EXA Global Value Chain (GVC)

 Actual costs are provided in local and group valuation

-At the end of the reporting period, all intercompany (also unrealized) profit is calculated and rolled up along the value chain and is visible in every business process.
-For the consolidation process, the intercompany profits are mainly relevant in the following areas:
+IC profit is the profit made when one group entity sells to another entity of the same group (IC).
+The IC profit is generated at the selling entity and is the difference between the revenue and the local cost at this entity.
+At the end of the reporting period, all IC (also unrealized) profit is calculated and rolled up along the value chain and is visible in every business process.
+For the consolidation process, the IC profits are mainly relevant in the following areas:

-EXA GVC can be used to calculate UPI at any point of a value chain.
+GVC can be used to calculate UPI at any point of a value chain.

 UPI can be tracked both in local and group currency